Evil Always Ends

 Evil Always Ends is a supernatural detective novella by Joseph Payne Brennan.
-It was first published in 1982 by Donald M. Grant, Publisher, Inc. in an edition of 750 copies, all of which were signed by the author and the artist.
+It was first published in 1982 by Donald M. Grant, Publisher, Inc. in an edition of 750 copies, all of which were signed by the author and the artist (Robert Lavoie).
 The book was issued to commemorate Brennan's appearance as Guest of Honor at the 1982 World Fantasy Convention.

 Plot introduction

 A short detective novel written in the hard-boiled style of the 1930s and 1940s.